NikolaySuslov/SandboxAssetServer/docs/api.md

 ### /assets/*asset_id*/meta/permissions \[?permFormat=json\]

 Manage an asset's permissions.
 This endpoint accepts/returns a UNIX-style octal integer permission representation, or alternatively a JSON representation of the asset's permission set if the query argument `permFormat` is set to `json`.
-See the permissions module [here](../src/perms.js#L5) and [here](../src/perms.js#L56) for details on how the packed octal value is de/constructed.
+See the permissions module [here](../src/perms.js#L5) and [here](../src/perms.js#L56) for details on how the two representations are converted.

 * `GET` - Returns the asset's permissions.
 * `POST` - Sets the permissions on the asset to the given permission set.
+If a sparse JSON object (i.e. does not have every permission) is POSTed, it will be merged with the current permission set.
 Note that only the asset uploader and members of a write-permitted group can set permissions.

 ### /assets/*asset_id*/meta/group